Child Abuse Lawyer in Fort Lauderdale

 As an alternative to dependency proceedings, Florida law permits relatives of minor children to petition the court for an order of custody where the legal parents’ consent to the arrangement.
 An order may be obtained even where the arrangement is not consensual but that requires an evidentiary hearing with the court.

 There are distinct benefits to obtaining an order to Temporary Custody as opposed to pursuing dependency proceedings.
-Additionally, there a strategic considerations in choosing whether to file a dependency action or relative custody petition.
+Additionally, there are strategic considerations in choosing whether to file a dependency action or relative custody petition.
 At Arcaro Law Group, we understand the legal options available to you are here to assist you in the course of action that is best for your family member.
 Our Fort Lauderdale child protection lawyers have valuable and insight that can help you protect children from abuse, and we can assist with a wide range of family law matters.